tkhq/qos/src/qos_json/SPEC.md

   names encoded as UTF-16 code units, as specified by RFC 8785 section 3.2.3.
   This matters for non-ASCII names: for example, the RFC 8785 sample order is carriage return, `1`, U+0080, `ö`, `€`, grinning-face emoji, and U+FB33.
-- Integer JSON number tokens MUST canonicalize as decimal JSON strings.
+- Integer JSON number tokens MUST canonicalize as base-10 integer JSON strings.
 - Non-integer JSON number tokens (for example `1.0`, `1e3`, `-0.5`) MUST be
   rejected during canonical serialization.